 All students participating in eight-week courses must attend a minimum of four out of the 24 premium improv and sketch comedy shows offered each term at The Improv Conspiracy Theatre.
-Premium shows are offered every night we're open — these are the ones regularly priced at $10, not $5 or free.
-[Note: despite being $10 for the general public, students get free standby tickets to these]
+Premium shows are offered every night we're open — these are generally the ones regularly priced at $12, not $6 or free.

 In order to prove your attendance we ask you to check-in with our door staff and show them your student ID.
 They'll log your attendance in our system and give you a free ticket (pending availability).

 We're reasonable: if you know you'll have trouble hitting your required quota of four premium shows during the 24 nights they are offered, please inform your instructor as soon as possible.
 In extreme cases alternate assignments may be provided to help you hit your quota.